 The surgery may also be done to repair cosmetic problems.
 This may include receding chin, protruding jaw, or lips that don’t meet.
 It may also be done to repair problems from: Facial injuriesBirth defectsGenetic conditionsBone disease or conditions that affect bone growth

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like: Numbness or pain in sinuses, ears, or teethExcess bleedingNo improvement in symptomsPoor cosmetic outcomeAdverse reaction to anesthesia (such as light-headedness, low blood pressure, wheezing)InfectionNausea and vomiting
+Your doctor will review potential problems, like: Numbness or pain in sinuses, ears, or teethExcess bleedingNo improvement in symptomsPoor cosmetic outcomeAdverse reaction to anesthesia, such as lightheadedness, low blood pressure, and wheezingInfectionNausea and vomiting

-Factors that may increase the risk of problems include: SmokingBleeding disordersMedical problems, such as heart disease
+Factors that may increase the risk of problems include: SmokingBleeding disordersChronic health conditions, such as heart disease

 Talk to your doctor about these risks before the procedure.

-Talk to your doctor if you take any medicines, herbs, or supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like: Aspirin and other nonsteroidal anti-inflammatory drugs (such as ibuprofen, naproxen)Blood-thinning drugs, such as warfarinAnti-platelet drugs, such as clopidogrel
+Talk to your doctor if you take any medications, herbs, or supplements.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 You may be asked to not eat or drink anything starting the night before your surgery.